 For all your embroidery needs, mending wears, quilting or darning- the sewing machine will deliver.

-The serger overlock machine, on the other hand, is another “specialty” machine that takes the sewing beyond your usual conventional stitches.
+The serger overlock machine, on the other hand, is another “specialty” machine that takes sewing beyond your usual conventional stitches.
 Its main use is to give a professional finish to the insides of garments.

 Unlike the coverstitch machine which does not have a knife, the serger has a knife for cutting seam allowances.
 This one is a heavy-duty performer that can use up to eight thread spools.